 - Page 24, Depth Study C: the date in Key Question 1 now reads as 1901 - Page 27, Depth Study D: the following specified content point has been added under Revolutions: - domestic and student protest about Vietnam - Page 27, Depth Study D: the following specified content point has been added under Women: - Women and domesticity in the 1950s

 Changes in version 1 of the syllabus, published September 2016

-There are significant changes to this syllabus.
+The syllabus has been revised for first examination in 2019.
 You are strongly advised to read the whole syllabus before planning your teaching program.

-Changes to assessment
+Changes to syllabus availability